-On the first day, you will have epirubicin and cyclophosphamide.
-After this, you will have a rest period for the next three weeks.
+On the first day, you have epirubicin and cyclophosphamide.
+After this, you have a rest period for the next 3 weeks.

 We explain the most common side effects of this treatment here.
 We also include some less common side effects.
 You may get some of the side effects we mention, but you are unlikely to get all of them.

 You may also have some side effects that we have not listed here.
 Always tell your doctor, nurse or pharmacist about any side effects you have.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.

 Some cancer treatments can cause severe side effects.
 Rarely, these may be life-threatening.
 Your cancer doctor or nurse can explain the risk of these side effects to you.

 Your nurse will give you telephone numbers for the hospital.
 If you feel unwell or need advice, you can call them at any time of the day or night.
 Save these numbers in your phone or keep them somewhere safe.